QuiNovas/lambda-setuptools/README.md

             * _function-names_ is *DEPRECATED*.
 Use _lambda-names_ instead.
 Joined as a _set_ with _lambda-names_.
             * _lambda-names_ contains the names of functions XOR layers, depending on the update type.
 Update type is sourced from _ldist_ through _lupload_.
             * _layer-runtimes_ is optional, and can be one or more of _python2.7_|_python3.6_|_python3.7_, seperated by commas.
 Defaults to all three.
-            * Requires the use of *lupload* parameters as the S3 object uploaded is used as the function code to update.
+            * Requires the use of *lupload* as the S3 object uploaded is used as the function/layer code to update.
             * _region_ is optional.
 If it is not provided, then `us-east-1` will be used.

 This extension also adds three new attributes to the setup() function: